glebite/2022/README.md

 ### unmembers.py
 This tool retrieves the .json data from the unmeetings.org and extracts the country name and email information for the various missions at the UN.

+### worldleaders.py
+This tool will find the world leaders from wikipedia and hopefully using some other magic, find the email addresses of their government or to their office.